Author(s): Daksh Trehan, Sumit Chahal

 The SDC image is distributed as an rpm, tar-ball, Cloudera parcel, Docker image, and custom VM for various cloud environments.

 StreamSets Dataflow Performance Management (DPM): The DPM takes the challenge of operating end-to-end dataflows.
 It acts as the control panel and can operate thousands of dataflows.
 It can be further used to organize and visualize these dataflows residing in our infrastructure into complex graphs called topologies.
-These topologies are responsible for the health of our dataflow and lets you master the performance by implementing service-level-agreements that ensures you’re always delivering the data in a timely and trustworthy manner.
+These topologies are responsible for the health of our dataflow and let you master the performance by implementing service-level agreements that ensure you’re always delivering the data in a timely and trustworthy manner.